ManisriP/Regeneration/README.md

 DREM GUI opens.
 In the Saved Model File menu, enter out_ph_5000.txt(i.e the output file from the batch mode)

-Further extraction of genes from each path are manually extracted from the GUI based on the Reference manual of DREM
+Further extraction of genes from each path are extracted from the GUI based on the Reference manual of DREM

 ###### Scripts for WGCNA and input file preparation for DREM analysis are available with the script workflow.R